 Overview

-Before joining Stoel Rives, Ethan served as an Assistant U.S. Attorney in the U.S. Attorney’s Office for the District of Oregon, where he was nationally recognized for his handling of a number of significant cases.
-He led the National Security and Cybercrime Unit, overseeing prosecutions and complex investigations involving export enforcement, espionage, intellectual property theft, terrorism, and cyberattacks.
-Previously, as chief of the Economic Crimes Unit, he supervised cases and investigations involving financial fraud, tax evasion, environmental crimes, and public integrity.
+Before joining Stoel Rives, Ethan served as an Assistant U.S. Attorney in the U.S. Attorney’s Office for the District of Oregon, where he was nationally recognized for his handling of several significant cases.
+He led the National Security and Economic Crime Units, overseeing prosecutions and complex investigations involving export enforcement, espionage, intellectual property theft, terrorism, cyberattacks, financial fraud, environmental crimes, and public corruption.

 Education